-Taiichi Ohno is famous for stating, “without standards, there can be no Kaizen.”
-With Standard Work acting as the foundation for all lean, six sigma, and continuous improvement efforts.
+Taiichi Ohno, a founder of the Toyota Production System (TPS), had this to say about Standard Work, “without standards, there can be no Kaizen.”
+As the foundation for all lean, six sigma, and continuous improvement efforts, the benefits of Standard Work are endless.
 Ohno’s wisdom speaks volumes to the importance of Standard Work, yet many companies aren’t fully practicing it.

 Whether you’re in manufacturing, or any other industry, the rewards are universal.
 See below for the 11 largest benefits of implementing Standard Work.

 Illustrate process inefficiencies and allow wasteful activities to surface.

 This shifts the focus from placing blame on human errors, to a more positive culture of process improvement and preventative, risk-based thinking.
 As improving the process becomes the focus, employees are more empowered to think critically about how they can be involved.

 Learning new processes often relies on one-on-one job-shadowing and apprenticeship programs, which are resource intensive and demand the time of more experienced employees.
 Standard Work helps new employees understand processes quickly and allows them to be less reliant on in-person training.
 With each task being documented to an approved standard, getting new employees up to speed no longer varies from trainer to trainer.

 “If you think of standardization as not the best that you know today, but as that which is to be improved tomorrow; you get somewhere.”

 – Henry Ford

 When information is only known by an individual or team, best practices can’t be communicated effectively, making companies reliant on a handful of experienced workers to share important information (“tribal knowledge”).
 Standard Work allows companies to unleash this information and share it with all employees, reducing the strain of employee attrition.